elastic/package-registry/CONTRIBUTING.md

 ### Integration

-An integration is a specific _package_ type defining datasets used to observe the same product (logs and metrics).
+An integration is a specific type of a _package_ defining datasets used to observe the same product (logs and metrics).

 ### Dataset Template